jimporter/mike/README.md

 particularly notable versions.
 This makes it easy to make permalinks to whatever version of the documentation you want to direct people to.

+## How it works

+mike works by creating a new Git commit on your `gh-pages` branch every time you deploy a new version of your docs using `mike deploy` (or other mike subcommands that change your `gh-pages` branch).
+When deploying a particular version, previously-deployed docs for that version are erased and overwritten, but docs for other versions remain untouched.

 ## Installation

 Like most Python projects, mike uses [setuptools][setuptools], so installation